jinghuichen/DS440-25Spring/index.md

 ## Course Objectives

-- Learn basic techniques for developing a research problem with a client including: formulating an initial problem informed by available data and client goals, developing an analysis plan, executing the plan, communicating results.
+- Learn basic techniques for developing a research problem with a client including: formulating an initial problem informed by available data and client goals, developing an analysis plan, executing the plan, and communicating results.
 - Identify fruitful and fruitless project directions and adjust accordingly.
 - Learn how to communicate effectively with your client